hoomano/mojodex/background/README.md

 - Cortex: `background/app/models/events/event_generator.py` (abstract class, implementation depends on parameters of request)

 This process is called any time the Backend wants to send a notification to the user whether it is a mail, push notification...
 The Background is only responsible for notification content generation.
-For now, 2 types of events are generated:
+For now, 1 type of events are generated:
-- calendar_suggestions: will be removed soon
 - todo_daily_emails: An email to remind the user of his To-Do items for the day.
 Launched from the Scheduler every day at 8am, the Backend selects the user that opted-in this option and triggers the Background to generate the email content.

 Once the content of the notification is generated, it is sent back to the Backend which is responsible to handle it by logging it in DB and sending it with the correct service to the user.